melogabriel/tinfoil-shops/README.md

 ## [Open NX](https://github.com/OpenNX/opennx.github.io)

-This repositories installs a package with the shops below.
-Adding this one should be enough and recommended for your game library.
+This repository installs a package with the shops below and contains a status update for each shop in the success message.
+Adding this package should be sufficient and recommended for your game library.

 ```
 Protocol: https